Autistic Wings Dance Company

 This mission is at the heart of everything we do.
 Our class sizes are intentionally small, with just 1-4 dancers per class, ensuring every student receives focused attention.
 This model allows us to create a personalized Dance Studio IEP (Individualized Education Plan) for each dancer.
 Our lesson plans are not one-size-fits-all; they are custom-built to meet the specific needs of the students in that class.

 We go beyond simple accommodations like dimming the lights.
 We take the time to understand each dancer's unique communication style and tailor our instruction accordingly.
-We also respect our dancers' sensory needs, so for those who find a tight bun uncomfortable, we encourage them to wear their hair in a way that feels best for them.
+We respect our dancers' sensory needs, so for those who find a tight bun uncomfortable, we encourage them to wear their hair in a way that feels best for them.

 Dance teacher and student stretching